aaronliu0130/cuddly-system/README.md

 # lintcode
-solutions to lintcode
+Solutions to Lintcode US Giants Ladder

-each cpp file in the subfolder under src contains solution to questions in lintcode. uncomment the lines like following:
+Each cpp file in the subfolder under src contains solution to questions in lintcode.
+If you want to run a specific problem, uncomment the cpp file's respective lines like following:

 		//*
 		#pragma GCC diagnostic ignored "-Wunused-function"